kerimoyle/cellml-specification/src/reference/informative/informA2_6.rst

       Understanding element IDs

-    In order to understand how the XML :code:`id` attribute is used in CellML models, we need to remember three things.
+    In order to understand how the XML :code:`id` attribute is used in CellML models, we need to understand four things.
     Firstly, in CellML the elements are identified by uniqueness over the *model* scope of their :code:`name` attribute, their type (eg: :code:`variable`), and in some cases, by their parent element too.
     Secondly, the CellML :code:`model` might exist over several different *documents*, and make use of :code:`import` functionality to connect these documents into one *model*.
-    Finally, the uniqueness of the XML :code:`id` attribute value extends only to the *document* scope, not the CellML *model* scope.
+    Thirdly, the uniqueness of the XML :code:`id` attribute value extends only to the *document* scope, not the CellML *model* scope.
+    Finally, there are aspects of the *written* XML which do not contribute to the *conceptual* model as represented by the CellML; simple examples are things like whitespace between elements, comments, quotation and angle bracket markers.
+    These are all parts of the written language which guide interpretation into the conceptual model.
+    The :code:`id` attribute is likewise an XML attribute which falls into the same category: it may be read when a document is parsed, but as it doesn't form a part of any CellML element, it doesn't exist in the constructed conceptual representation.
+    Having said this, the syntax of CellML is a subset of XML (as specified in :ref:`CellML information sets<specA_cellml_information_sets>`), so the rules of XML :code:`id` attributes must be followed, where present.

     Consider the example below.

     .. code::